-The Film Festival was established in 1970 as a two-day viewing of students’ short films of Kyiv State Theatrical Art Institute.
+The Film Festival was established in 1970 as a two-day viewing of students’ short films of Kyiv State Institute of Theatrical Arts.
 Some of the greatest Ukrainian movies were also shown (in 1979 “Babylon XX” by Ivan Mykolaychuk won the main festival prize).
-Since the 1980’s, Ukrainians have seen the works of debutant directors from Bulgaria, Georgia, Armenia and Russia; the times of ‘Perestroika’ had been the era of filmmakers from the Baltic States, Kazakhstan, Azerbaijan, and Germany.
-Since 1990 Molodist is the only film festival in Ukraine accredited by FIAPF.
+Since the 1980s, Ukrainians have seen the debuts of directors from Bulgaria, Georgia, Armenia and Russia; the times of ‘Perestroika’ had been the era of filmmakers from the Baltic States, Kazakhstan, Azerbaijan, and Germany.
+Since 1993 Molodist is the only film festival in Ukraine accredited by FIAPF.

-The first steps towards the big cinema with Molodist were made by such well-known directors as Fred Kelemen, Tom Tykwer, François Ozon, Andras Monori, Danny Boyle, and Stephen Daldry.
-Molodist participants won Golden Palm at Cannes Film Festival (Bruno Dumont) and Golden Globe for Best Foreign Language Film (Alain Berliner).
+Among the well-known filmmakers who took part in Molodist were Tom Tykwer, Xavier Dolan, François Ozon, Danny Boyle, Stephen Daldry, and Fred Kelemen.
+Molodist participants won the Golden Palm at Cannes Film Festival (Bruno Dumont) and the Golden Globe for Best Foreign Language Film (Alain Berliner).

-Geography of contest entries includes countries from almost all the continents.
+Geography of competition entries includes countries from almost all the continents.